bennylynch/banksy/README.md

 nuget FSharp.Data
 nuget Suave
 ```
-To download, run '.paket/paketbootstrapper.exe' (which downloads the latest paket.exe, from github), followed by '.paket/paket.exe install'.
+To download, run build.cmd/sh.
-If you've cloned the git repo, you can just run build.cmd/sh.
 This will download the specified dependencies to the 'packages' directory.

 Getting the data
 ----------------